 - Technical skills – these are specific to a role and may require formal qualifications.

-The guide can help you to get a better understanding of the personal traits and skills you need to demonstrate in your job application, during a job interview and on the job.
+This guide can help you get a better understanding of the personal traits and skills employers look for.
+You can demonstrate these traits to employers in your job application, during a job interview and on the job.

-The BCA website also contains a YouTube video and animated presentation (VideoScribe), which explain the key concepts in the guide and why work readiness is important to business.
+The BCA website also contains a YouTube video and animated presentation (VideoScribe).
+They explain the key concepts in the guide and why work readiness is important to business.